-Our business, operations and financial performance may be adversely and materially affected by the evolving and ongoing COVID-19 pandemic.
+Our business, operations and financial performance may be materially adversely affected by the evolving and ongoing COVID-19 pandemic.

 Our business, operations and financial performance could be adversely affected by the effects of the recent and evolving COVID-19 virus, which was declared by the World Health Organization as a pandemic, and such affect could be material.
 The COVID-19 pandemic has resulted in travel and other restrictions in order to reduce the spread of the disease, including state and local orders across the United States and in countries in which we operate that, among other things, direct individuals to shelter at their places of residence, direct businesses and governmental agencies to cease non-essential operations at physical locations, prohibit certain non-essential gatherings and events and order cessation of non-essential travel.
-In response to public health directives and orders, we have implemented work-from-home policies for our global workforce, including at our headquarters in Columbia, Maryland, which is currently subject to an order that requires all non-essential businesses to cease in-person operations, and we have suspended work-related travel and in-person customer and sales interactions.
+In response to public health directives and orders, we have implemented work-from-home policies for our global workforce, including at our headquarters in Columbia, Maryland, and we have suspended work-related travel and in-person customer and sales interactions.